 LOUISVILLE, Kentucky - Kentucky's efforts to seize 132 Internet gambling domain names is on hold after an appeals court ruled Friday that a trade association may represent the owners of the sites trying to fend off forfeiture proceedings.

-BOISE, Idaho - A Boise man who prosecutors say helped conceal an illegal poker house run out of a rental property he owns has pleaded guilty to a gambling-related felony and could spend up to three years behind bars.
+BOISE, Idaho - A Boise man who pleaded guilty to not telling authorities about an illegal poker house run out of a rental property he owns has been sentenced to 120 hours of community service and a year of probation.

 SANFORD, Florida - An attorney convicted of leading a $300 million gambling ring that used a veterans charity as a front was sentenced Wednesday to six years in prison.